home-assistant/home-assistant.io/source/_integrations/anthemav.markdown

 - [MDX 8](https://www.anthemav.com/products-current/type=distribution/model=mdx-8/page=overview), [MDX 16](https://www.anthemav.com/products-current/type=distribution/model=mdx-16/page=overview)
 - Martin Logan [MDA 8](https://www.martinlogan.com/en/product/mda8), [MDA 16](https://www.martinlogan.com/en/product/mda16)

-If your model is not on the list then give it a test, if everything works correctly then add it to the list by clicking on the **Edit this page on GitHub** link above.
+If your model is not on the list, please give it a test.
+If everything works correctly, then add it to the list by selecting the **Edit this page on GitHub** link above.

 Support is provided through the Python [anthemav] module.
 Older, RS-232 serial-based units like the [D2v series](https://www.anthemav.com/products-archived/model=d2v/page=overview) use a different protocol entirely and are not currently supported.